top of page

 Wildfire smoke is a growing health concern in the Pacific Northwest as hotter, drier summers increase risk for wildfires.
 See our climate page for more information.

 You can protect yourself by checking air quality and staying indoors as much as possible when air quality is poor.
-Get help right way if you have symptoms such as breathing or heart problems.
+Get help right away if you are experiencing difficulty breathing or heart problems.

 An orange sky and water with a dock in the foreground as the sun rises over Puget Sound on a smoky morning